-- Typically, it really does not make sense to analyze the raw data that you have collected.
+- Typically, it does not make sense to analyze the raw data.

 - raw data may not be at the unit of analysis of other relevant variables (e.g., you collected data at the SKU-level, while your dependent variable is at the brand level),

 - raw data may not yet contain the independent variables you are actually interested in, and you need to prepare for merging,

 - raw data may be too messy (e.g., contains outliers), and

 - raw data may be too fine grained (e.g., recorded per minute, while a weekly level of analysis may be warranted).

 Therefore, you need to transform your raw data to the final (cleaned) data set.